OpenMPT: libopenmpt

 libopenmpt is a cross-platform module playing library based on the OpenMPT code with interfaces for C, C++ and other programming languages.
 To ensure that the code bases do not diverge like in the case of ModPlug Tracker and libmodplug, libopenmpt development takes place in the same code repository as OpenMPT.
 Official input plug-ins for popular audio players (XMPlay, Winamp and foobar2000) based on libopenmpt are also available from the website.
 FFmpeg also offers an optional module decoder based on libopenmpt. libopenmpt can also serve as a drop-in replacement for libmodplug and thus offer up-to-date module playback capabilities for software that relies on the libmodplug API.

 Reception and users

-Nicolay of the Grammy-nominated The Foreign Exchange has revealed that ModPlug is his "Secret Weapon".
+Nicolay of the Grammy-nominated The Foreign Exchange has revealed that ModPlug is his "secret weapon".
 Movie and video game music composer Raphaël Gesqua made known his use of OpenMPT in an interview.

 Peter Hajba and Alexander Brandon used OpenMPT to compose the soundtracks for Bejeweled 2, Bejeweled 3 and other PopCap games.

 Electronic rock musician Blue Stahli has mentioned that he used ModPlug Tracker and other trackers in the past.

+Finnish developer Hempuli used OpenMPT to create the soundtrack of Baba Is You.
+The project files were released for free online.